pycpp/pycpp/ROADMAP.md

         - Restore missing modules in CMakeLists.txt

     - Clone Boost Pool into allocator/pool
+        - Implementation **should** be done
+            - Need raw pool allocators (not singleton ones).
+            - Singleton pattern sucks.
+        - Need to do...

     - Make iterators not depend on the allocator
         - LIBCXX interface....
 Lols